Danatts/nvim/README.md

 # NEOVIM basic IDE

+> [!WARNING]
+> Docs is not updated to the last changes

-This is a basic configuration to set up neovim as a IDE with basic functionalities and a good look interface.
+This is a configuration to set up neovim as a IDE with basic functionalities and a good look interface.
 It includes features like file finder, folder explorer, completion, syntax highlight, etc.

 ## Requirements